asamoah953/switchCasePriceDecision/README.md

 #REVISION#
 It is good at times to revisit what you have learnt.
-Have some fun with them while is strengthing your skill and knowledge.
+Have some fun with them while strengthing your skill and knowledge.